-Winrock’s new Code of Conduct officially launched on January 31 and is now available on Winrock.org.
-The Code of Conduct is a collection of guiding principles that extend and amplify the Winrock mission.
+Winrock International’s Code of Conduct, launched in 2019, is a collection of guiding principles that extend and amplify the Winrock mission.
 The Code dictates guiding principles for workplace conduct and provides resources to help Winrock employees make informed decisions and act on those decisions with integrity.

 The Code covers everything from gender equality to personal data protection and has sections on Winrock’s commitments to staff, beneficiaries, donors and partners.
 The Code explains how to spot an ethical dilemma and how to report one if you do.